-19% of unreported global income can trigger severe penalties when filing taxes with the National Tax Service (NTS).
+Unreported global income can trigger severe penalty surcharges when filing taxes with the National Tax Service (NTS).

 Failure to accurately predict tax liabilities before submission risks significant financial penalties and legal complications under Korean tax law.